n0raban/PHPAxieSchool/README.md

 > Note: First day will not show the SLP !!! (it needs 2 days to be calculated)

-Also check the logs folder
+Also feel free to check inside the logs folder from time to time, everything is logged.

 ## Is it safe to use ?